Medically reviewed by Drugs.com. Last updated on Jan 22, 2021.

 Typically, polymyalgia rheumatica affects people older than 55.
 Left untreated, it can lead to stiffness and significant disability.
 In some cases, symptoms do not get worse.
 They may even lessen in a few years.

-In a minority of cases, polymyalgia rheumatica is associated with giant cell arteritis (temporal arteritis).
+In a minority of cases, polymyalgia rheumatica is associated with giant cell arteritis (also called temporal arteritis).
 This is a condition in which blood vessels are inflamed, especially in the neck and head.
-Untreated giant cell arteritis can cause blindness or stroke.
+Untreated giant cell arteritis can cause vision loss or stroke.

 The pain and stiffness tends to be worse in the morning.